lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 no Bitmap is carried.

-If the C bit is set to 0 (integrity check not performed or failed) and if windows are used, a compressed representation (see {{BitmapTrunc}}) of the Bitmap for the window referred to by the W field MUST follow the C bit.
+If the C bit is set to 0 (integrity check not performed or failed) and if windows are used, a Compressed Bitmap for the window referred to by the W field is transmitted as specified in {{BitmapTrunc}}.

-See {{Bitmap}} for a description of Bitmaps.

 #### Bitmap Compression {#BitmapTrunc}
 For transmission, the Compressed Bitmap in the SCHC ACK message is defined by the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):

-- Build a temporary SCHC ACK message that contains the Header followed by the original Bitmap.
+- Build a temporary SCHC ACK message that contains the Header followed by the original Bitmap (see {{Bitmap}} for a description of Bitmaps).
-- Positioning scissors at the end of the Bitmap, after its last bit.
+- Position scissors at the end of the Bitmap, after its last bit.
 - While the bit on the left of the scissors is 1 and belongs to the Bitmap, keep moving left, then stop.
 When this is done,
 - While the scissors are not on an L2 Word boundary of the SCHC ACK message and there is a Bitmap bit on the right of the scissors, keep moving right, then stop.
 - At this point, cut and drop off any bits to the right of the scissors